rafaelbmateus/open-ideas-php/README.md

 # Project Open Idea

-The idea is to build an open platform for innovation, bringing the academics to companies.<br><br>
+The idea is to build an open platform for innovation, bringing the academics to companies.<br>

 The plataform is a great idea, but the start will make the skeleton to work.